 Children in all programs receive comprehensive services, including educational, medical, dental, nutritional and family social services.
 For specific age qualifications for each of our programs, please contact our main office at 717-541-1795.

-In keeping with Keystone Children & Family Services' tradition of involving parents in services provided for their children, CAHS emphasizes parent involvement and participation in all areas of their child's development.
+In keeping with Keystone Human Services' tradition of involving parents in services provided for their children, CAHS emphasizes parent involvement and participation in all areas of their child's development.
 The Head Start Policy Council, a group of parents of children enrolled in Head Start services, is one of the principal governing bodies for CAHS.

 Head Start Brings Technology into the Classroom

 Technology and interactive media are one of the options Capital Area Head Start uses to support children’s learning.
 Each of our classrooms is equipped with two student iPads and an iPod containing music.
 Each home visitor also has an iPad, and each Center has an iPod that can be used during socialization classes.